WitnessAngel/witness-angel-cryptolib/docs/flightbox_cli_tutorial.rst

 Flightbox CLI Tutorial
 ===================================

-The flightbox command-line utility provides all subcommands for an end-to-end workflow of the Flightbox cryptosystem.
+The flightbox command-line utility provides all subcommands for an end-to-end workflow around cryptainers.

 .. command-output:: flightbox -h

+*Flightbox CLI tutorial is coming later...*

+..
     Let's see together how it actually works.

     Imagine that we won't to encrypt a readme file.
 The corresponding command could be as simple as:

     .. command-output:: flightbox encrypt readme.rst

     As the command mentions it, this is not a very satisfying